HelloLobsterDog/2020sHumorBot/README.md

  - `--log-level`: override the default log level.
 Accepts: `NOT_SET`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Defaults to `INFO`
  - `--verbose` (or `-v`): logs all output to stdout, in addition to log files (this is the default).
 Mutually exclusive with --quiet.
  - `--quiet` (or `-q`): disables all logging to stdout/stderr.
 All logging to the log files will be unaffected.
 Mutually exclusive with --verbose.
+ - `--curation` (or `-c`): Runs all of the images in the home_dir/curation/input through the bot so you can see the output, without making any posts to twitter.
+Useful for ensuring the images you're giving the bot will work and be high quality.
+ - `--include-curation` (or `-ic`): will run one full execution of the bot as usual, and then the curation explained above.